akikuno/DAJIN2/README.md

 # 🎉 Finished!
 Open DAJINResults/stx2-deletion to see the report.
 ```

-### Batch handling
+### Batch Processing

-DAJIN2 can handle many FASTQ files using the `batch' subcommand.
+DAJIN2 can also handle multiple FASTQ files using the `batch` subcommand.

 ```bash
 DAJIN2 batch [-h] -f FILE [-t THREADS]